OpenRiskNet/home/openshift/deployments/README.md

 Undeploying will typically not remove PVs and PVCs to avoid the risk of losing critical data, so you will need to manage those manually.

+For a generic guide to getting your deployments production ready look [here](ProductionReployments.md).

 ## Setup

 In this directory you must create the file `setup.sh` using `setenv-example.sh` as an example.
 Edit to to reflect your environment.